 Sainsbury's in 'advanced' talks over merger deal with Asda

-Sainsbury's has confirmed it is in "advanced discussions" over a possible merger deal with rival Asda.
+Sainsbury's has confirmed it is in "advanced discussions" over a possible merger with rival Asda worth up to £10 billion.

-In a highly unexpected move, the supermarket chain is holding talks over a deal with Asda's owners at Walmart, the US retail giant.
+The highly expected talks over a deal would create a new supermarket giant larger than the market leader Tesco if it goes ahead.

+It is not yet clear how the deal would be structured.
+One option is Sainsbury's absorbing Asda stores, while Walmart take a large stake in the combined group.

 According to reports, both brands would be retained under any agreement.